Afghanistan crisis news

-- Taliban is known for strict religious laws, banishing women from public life, shutting down schools and unleashing systemic discrimination on religious and ethnic minorities, has not made any promises on whether it would respect civil liberties or accept the Afghan Constitution.
+- Taliban is known for strict religious laws, banishing women from public life, shutting down schools and unleashing systemic discrimination on religious and ethnic minorities, and has not made any promises on whether it would respect civil liberties or accept the Afghan Constitution.

-- Therefore, Shariat-based system (political system based on fundamental Islamic values) with the existing constitution is not easy.
+- Therefore, the Shariat-based system (political system based on fundamental Islamic values) with the existing constitution is not easy.